shreyasdhotrad/Contrastive-learning/README.md

 # Contrastive-learning
-Exploring self self-supervised techniques for the image classification and segmentation
+Exploring self-supervised techniques for the image classification and segmentation